ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-consold-cluster.md

 {{site.data.content.number-of-baremetal-servers-consol}}

 When you size the capacity of your bare metal servers, consider your current requirements and include extra capacity to accommodate anticipated growth.
-For more information about sizing, see [How to export VMware inventory?](/docs/vmwaresolutions?topic=vmwaresolutions-vmware-inventory-export).
+For more information about sizing, see [How to export the VMware inventory?](/docs/vmwaresolutions?topic=vmwaresolutions-vmware-inventory-export).
 {: tip}

 ## Storage